 In this tutorial I’ll be going over some of the ways in which you can warp text into different shapes using Adobe Illustrator CC.
 One of the things I really love about Illustrator is how easy it is to work with and transform text into different shapes.
 Inkscape requires that we manually transform each individual letter, but Illustrator has some really convenient warping features built in.

-I would recommend checking out the video tutorial at the top of the page for a more immersive experience.
+I would recommend checking out the video tutorial below for a more immersive experience.
 What I’m about to go over now is pretty much just a written overview.

 Warping Text Into Shapes

 Illustrator allows us to warp text in two different ways — predefined shapes and custom shapes.
 Let’s explore this a bit further.

 The first way in which you can warp text into shapes with Illustrator is by using the make with warp feature.
 This allows you to transform your text into a series of different predetermined shapes.

 Create a text object, select it, then go to Object > Envelope Distort > Make with Warp.

 The Warp Options window should appear with some presets for warping your text object.

 The Style drop down references all of the different shapes you an warp your text into.
 You can cycle through them individually if you’d like, otherwise here’s a guide I laid out that depicts how all of the different styles look…